 If time allows, let the stew stand for 1 to 2 hours before serving, then heat through as needed.
 Just before serving, stir in the cilantro.
 The stew should be thick and very moist but not soupy; add additional stock or water if needed.
 Adjust seasonings to your liking.
-Serve in bowls.
+Scoop into bowls to serve.

 For additional spice, use two hot chili peppers instead of one.